abdulrafay7777/Slack-based-AI-assistant/README.md

 3. Once generated, the bot will deliver the draft DOCX to Slack.
 4. You can reply with questions about the proposal/client context.
 5. You can reply with revision requests (e.g. "make the timeline section more detailed").
 The system will update just that section and return a new DOCX.
-6. Reply with "approve" to finalize the proposal!ubmission.
+6. Reply with "approve" to finalize the proposal submission.
 Be ready to walk through your code and explain your decisions.